google-deepmind/mujoco/doc/programming.rst

 especially when other developers release software that relies on MuJoCo.
 Therefore we have introduced simple mechanisms to help avoid version conflicts, as follows.

-As noted above, the version number is contained in the name of the dynamic library, e.g. mujoco210.dll for version 2.1.
-Thus if an executable was compiled and linked with version 2.1 and the currently installed MuJoCo version is different, the dynamic library will not be found.
-Please avoid the temptation to rename the library so as to fool the dynamic linker; this is never a good idea.
-Instead you should obtain the required version of the library.

 The situation is more subtle if existing code was developed with a certain version of MuJoCo, and is now being compiled and linked with a different version.
 If the definitions of the API functions used in that code have changed, either the compiler or the linker will generate errors.
 But even if the function definitions have not changed, it may